jerryhgladinet/docs/admin/source/chapter05.rst

     OU PROPERTY LOCATION

-AD account auto provision, limiting to a specific AD group
+AD account auto provision, limiting to a specific AD group.
 ------------------------------------------------------------

-From the user manager, you can import AD group and the users in the AD group will be able to get account automatically provisioned.
+From the user manager, you can import AD group and the users in the AD group will be able to get the account automatically provisioned.

 .. figure:: _static/image_s6_3_03.png
     :align: center

     MIGRATING USERS FROM ACTIVE DIRECTORY

-Here is a demo video for Import AD group
+Here is a demo video for Import AD group.

 .. raw:: html